 I would love more instruction on drawing dogs, any and all kinds of dogs and puppies.
 Thank you so very much for all you do!
 Deb

 First of all, thank you for the question, Deb.
 I don’t get the opportunity to talk much about drawing dogs because most of my drawings have been of horses, or landscapes, or horses in the landscape.
-This is a wonderful change of pace and something I hope becomes a habit.

-To get us ready for the tutorial, I’m going to share a few basic tips for drawing dogs and puppies of all sizes, types, and breeds—things that will apply no matter the type of dog—and follow up with a few specific tips for drawing different types of dog hair.
+To get us ready for the tutorial, I’m going to share a few basic tips for drawing dogs and puppies of all sizes, types, and breeds—things that apply no matter the type of dog—and follow up with a few specific tips for drawing different types of dog hair.

 A Few Basic Tips for Drawing Dogs and Puppies